SE-France/cert-01-fortiweb/README.md

-# FortiWeb® hook for `dehydrated`
+# FortiWEB® hook for `dehydrated`

 This is a hook for the [Let's Encrypt](https://letsencrypt.org/) ACME client [dehydrated](https://github.com/lukas2511/dehydrated) (previously known as `letsencrypt.sh`) that allows you to use [Fortinet® FortiWeb®](https://www.fortinet.com/products/web-application-firewall/fortiweb.html) to host your certificates.

-Tested on FortiWeb® 5.8.0
+Tested on FortiWEB® 5.8.2

 ## Requirements